TAVR—catheter-based procedure for severe aortic stenosis

 At Lankenau we perform TAVR procedures in a specially designed “hybrid” operating room that combines the capabilities and equipment of both a cardiac catheterization lab and an operating room.
 We use advanced imaging equipment to ensure that your new valve travels safely to the heart and is placed precisely.

-This minimally invasive procedure is performed while you’re under anesthesia (sleeping) and usually takes three to four hours.
-After the procedure, you’ll be moved to the cardiothoracic intensive care unit (CTICU) and then to surgical step-down units for careful monitoring and post-procedure care under the direction of the Valve Clinic team.
-You may be hospitalized for four to seven days after the procedure.
+This minimally invasive procedure is performed while you’re under moderate sedation, which means you’ll be relaxed and free of pain or discomfort but still conscious.
+The procedure usually takes three to four hours.
+Afterwards, you will recover in the Post Anesthesia Care Unit before transferring to the Cardiothoracic Surgical Stepdown Unit for careful monitoring and post-procedure care under the direction of the Valve Clinic team.
+The hospital stay is usually one night.
 All patients are followed closely through the healing and recovery process and during rehabilitation.

 New TAVR clinical trial for patients with severe aortic stenosis